 The Adaptation Planning Grant Program (APGP) will provide $25 million to help fill local, regional, and tribal planning needs, provide communities the resources to identify climate resilience priorities, and support the development of a pipeline of climate resilient infrastructure projects across the state.

-- Building community planning and capacity by supporting peer to peer learning and information sharing and publishing replicable case studies in the State Adaptation Clearinghouse.
+- Build statewide capacity to plan for and implement equitable planning strategies by supporting peer-to-peer learning, communities of practice, information sharing, and publishing replicable case studies in the State Adaptation Clearinghouse.

 - Embed equity into the planning process, from project visioning through project evaluation, by increasing opportunities for shared decision-making, utilizing inclusive processes, and actively remedying historic underinvestment by fairly distributing access to the benefits and privileges associated with community investment.

 We are pleased to invite prospective applicants to apply for Adaptation Planning Grant Program (APGP) Round 1 funding.
 APGP staff incorporated into the Round 1 funding Guidelines feedback stakeholders gave during public listening sessions, focus groups, and key informant interviews throughout 2022.
 Round 1 has a two-phase application process.
 First, one representative from each project team must fill out the Request for Full Application - APGP Intent Survey to indicate their intent to apply and gain access to an individualized SharePoint folder.
 Completed Surveys will be accepted through March 31, 2023.
 Second, after completing the Intent Survey, applicants must complete a full application.
 Applicants must submit all application materials to APGP via Microsoft SharePoint before 5:00 p.m.
 PT on Friday, March 31, 2023.